Edugera/DSNP_Projetos_Data_Science/README.md

 </p>

 # Eduardo Ferreira
-<sub>*Lead Data Scientist* at Space Operations Center</sub>
+<sub>*Professor of Mathematics and Physics and Energy Trader</sub>

-With teaching experience for over 20 years at all ages, from 5th grade to 1st year of college, today I attend pre-university students.
+As an teaching experience for over 20 years at all ages, from 5th grade to 1st year of college, today I attend pre-university students.
 The main skills developed are problem solving, motivation to study, strengthening and applying high school Mathematical and Physical concepts.
-Abd in the activity of commercialization of electric power, they are more than 10 years in the analysis of price formation, assembly of strategies, negotiation of contracts, formation of teams and customer portfolio.
+And in the activity of commercialization of electric power, they are more than 10 years in the analysis of price formation, assembly of strategies, negotiation of contracts, formation of teams and customer portfolio.

 Education is in Mathematics at UNICAMP - State University of Campinas and a degree from UBC - Universidade Braz Cubas.